Capping-WAR/documentation/CappingDocumentationOfficial.md

 ​     ix.
 The reputation system will motivate the reviewer.
 The reviewer will see a progress bar tracking their reputation count.

 ​    x.
-The reviewer’s status will be displayed on the leaderboard with a reputation count.
+The reviewer and the other Top 2 users in the system will be displayed on the leaderboard along with their reputation score.

 ​      xi.
 The reviewer’s reputation will be positively impacted by 10 points if they were in agreement with the majority of the votes with the sentence being correct or incorrect.